awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants the specified privileges on all functions in the referenced schema\.

 EXECUTE ON PROCEDURE *procedure\_name*   <a name="grant-procedure"></a>
 Grants the EXECUTE privilege on a specific stored procedure\.
 Because stored procedure names can be overloaded, you must include the argument list for the procedure\.
-For more information, see [Naming Stored Procedures](stored-procedure-naming.md)\.
+For more information, see [Naming stored procedures](stored-procedure-naming.md)\.

 EXECUTE ON ALL PROCEDURES IN SCHEMA *schema\_name*  <a name="grant-all-procedures"></a>
 Grants the specified privileges on all stored procedures in the referenced schema\.

 USAGE ON LANGUAGE *language\_name*
 Grants the USAGE privilege on a language\.
 The USAGE ON LANGUAGE privilege is required to create user\-defined functions \(UDFs\) by running the [CREATE FUNCTION](r_CREATE_FUNCTION.md) command\.
-For more information, see [UDF Security and Privileges](udf-security-and-privileges.md)\.
+For more information, see [UDF security and privileges](udf-security-and-privileges.md)\.
 The USAGE ON LANGUAGE privilege is required to create stored procedures by running the [CREATE PROCEDURE](r_CREATE_PROCEDURE.md) command\.
-For more information, see [Security and Privileges for Stored Procedures ](stored-procedure-security-and-privileges.md)\.
+For more information, see [Security and privileges for stored procedures ](stored-procedure-security-and-privileges.md)\.
 For Python UDFs, use `plpythonu`\.
 For SQL UDFs, use `sql`\.
 For stored procedures, use `plpgsql`\.

-## Usage Notes<a name="r_GRANT-usage-notes"></a>
+## Usage notes<a name="r_GRANT-usage-notes"></a>

 To grant privileges on an object, you must meet one of the following criteria:
 + Be the object owner\.